DanH42/LetsGetTogether-server/README.md

 ### Checking in

 Users can check in with their current location at any time.
 The request must supply the user's `lat`, `lng`, and the location's `accuracy`.
-The Accuracy parameter should be an integer reflecting the number of digits after the decimal should be considered accurate.
+The accuracy parameter should be an integer reflecting the number of digits after the decimal should be considered accurate.
 For example, the location `[-88.1234, 41.6789]` would have an accuracy of `4`.

     POST https://get2gether.me/api/checkin
     '{"token": "701263719222018", "lat": 41.6789, "lng": -88.1234, "accuracy": 4}'